gilson-leonel01/foodie-website_fullstack/README.md

-# Desserts Sale Web App
+# Desserts Sale Web App -  🍰🍪FOODIE🍩🎂
 ![Desserts Sale Web App](https://github.com/gilson-leonel01/foodie-website_fullstack/blob/b314a5a4c35ad1e1c72d3ca22a5b309f4a0be411/TelaPrincipal-Darkmode.png)

 ## Overview

-This project, named **Desserts Sale CRUD Web App**, is a full-stack web application developed to manage dessert sales.
-It utilizes Java, JSP, Servlets, Faceless, MVC architecture, HTML, CSS, and JavaScript to deliver a seamless shopping experience with dynamic features and customizable reporting.
+This project, named **FOODIE - Desserts Sale CRUD Web App**, is a full-stack web application developed to manage dessert sales.
+It utilizes Java, Servlets, Faceless, MVC architecture, JSP, JSF, HTML, CSS, and JavaScript to deliver a seamless shopping experience with dynamic features and customizable reporting.

 ## 🚀 Running the Project